Comptche to the Town of Mendocino, Kind of

 Tiny, fragile, pink orchids on the forest floor

-A delicious picnic along a running river
+A delicious picnic along a rushing river

 Orr Hot Springs